The idea is to cut out carbs and consume more meats and proteins so that our bodies can move into a metabolic state known as ketosis.

 The metabolic state of ketosis is the process where your body uses fats for fuel instead of carbs.

-Normally, our bodies prefer running on carbs, starches, and sugars since these are all more easily processed by our cells, but when you remove these from your diet, your body will break down fat cells instead which results in the production of ketones.
+Normally, our bodies prefer running on carbs, starches, and sugars since these are all more easily processed by our cells.
+However, when you remove these from your diet, your body will break down fat cells instead, which results in the production of ketones.

 - Suppressed appetite and decrease in obesity